joe-arriaga/joe-arriaga.github.io/to_do.md

     - not sure where this resource is being requested from [v] try commenting out 'title' attribute in projects.html, what title does it default to? -> filename
-[ ] delete envelope_PNG18375.png and spam.jpg from assets/images/projects/svm/
+[v] delete envelope_PNG18375.png and spam.jpg from assets/images/projects/svm/
 [ ] list projects as sub-items in sidebar?
 [ ] order projects by date (?)
 [ ] clean up includes/navigation.html